Group 1850 | Interview | Beer Klaasse

-Between 1966 and 1976 Group 1850 blazed an unforgettable path across the Dutch music scene.
-With mercurial singer/keyboardist Peter Sjardin at the helm, they made some of the most dark, daring, strange, subversive, mind-altering, barrier-smashing progressive music of the era.
+Between 1966 and 1976, Group 1850 blazed an unforgettable path across the Dutch music scene.
+With mercurial singer/keyboardist Peter Sjardin at the helm, they created some of the most dark, daring, strange, subversive, mind-altering, barrier-smashing progressive music of the era.

-A half a century later, their records are revered worldwide by connoisseurs of sixties and seventies psychedelia and underground rock.
-‘Purple Sky‘ is a comprehensive 8CD box set of the band’s complete works, including many previously unreleased recordings.
-The box is completed by a lavish booklet featuring never-before-seen photos and memorabilia from the band’s personal archives, and liner notes by Mike Stax (Ugly Things).
+Pseudonym Records presents ‘Purple Sky,’ a comprehensive 8CD box set of the band’s complete works, including many previously unreleased recordings.
+A half-century later, their records are revered worldwide by connoisseurs of sixties and seventies psychedelia and underground rock.
+The box set is complemented by a lavish booklet featuring never-before-seen photos and memorabilia from the band’s personal archives, as well as liner notes by Mike Stax (Ugly Things).
 Interview with drummer Beer Klaasse.

 Can you elaborate the formation of Group 1850?